hannahcancode/hannahcancode.github.io/_posts/2016-10-18-hackathon-advice.markdown

 date:   2016-10-18 20:33:00 +1100
 categories: jekyll update
 ---
-About a month ago I attended my first ever hackathon, She Hacks 2016.
+About a month ago I attended my first ever hackathon, [She Hacks 2016][She Hacks 2016].
 And won a prize!

 I was really worried I wouldn’t be good enough.
 When I signed up I downplayed my skills - I’m not a professional developer so the idea of claiming to be a “dev” for a hackathon felt like I was overstating my skills and my team would hate me when they got me instead of a real dev.
 The subtext of my application was basically “I’d love to do it but you should pick a “real” dev over me or put me in a team with an actual dev.
 I'm so glad they didn't!

 When I turned up on the day I didn’t write my role on my nametag because I wasn’t sure what I could offer to my team.
 Someone asked me what my role was and I said “maybe developer, maybe project manager” and they said “wow!
 You can do everything!”.
 What I'd actually meant was that I would like to be a developer but I wasn’t sure I could offer enough development skills to be called a developer and so I would be ok falling back to project management, which is more what I do in my every day job.
 Turns out I knew plenty to be able to act as a developer and learnt a whole lot too.